Logos52

 Workflow:

-1. Read notes/index.md, recent log.md, and relevant hub pages.
+1. Read notes/catalog.md, notes/index.md, recent log.md, and relevant hub pages.

 2. Search wiki/ for recurring named concepts, techniques, workflows, tools, books, people, or systems without dedicated pages.